nolan57/GPM.GANTT/docs/time-management.md

 # Time Management - GPM.Gantt

+# Time Management Guide - GPM.Gantt v2.1.0

-This guide explains how to work with time scales, formatting, and timeline calculations in GPM.Gantt.
+This guide explains how to work with time scales, formatting, and timeline calculations in GPM.Gantt, including the advanced features introduced in version 2.1.0.

 ## Overview